 - a.
 Water Truck Filling procedure

 - b.
 Changing Reefer Plugs

 - i.
-Assess damage
+Assess damage before approaching could be energized

 - ii.
 Individual Plugs

 - iii.
 Main Feed for all plugs

 - iv.
-Reefer plug tester
+Reefer plug tester (plugs into reefer plug) is PPE Necessary?

 - c.
-Building Generator Checks
+Building Generator Checks (Tony)

 - d.
-Checking Rail Tracks
+Checking Rail Tracks (Dennis)

 - i.
 Lubricate rail switches

 - ii.
 Gauge width

 - iii.
 Repair switch stand

 - e.
 Trench Drain replacement

 - f.
 Aerial lift use for light bulb replacement on high mast poles

-g.
+- g.
 Sign Making

 - i.
 Shear

 - ii.
 Break Press

 - h.
-Aerators in pond removal and cleaning
+Aerators in pond removal and cleaning in Summer time

 - i.
 Portable light tower towing, placement and startup procedure

 - j.
 Event tent setup breakdown

 - k.
 CRMG parking blocks and metal guard rail repair/reposition

-- Notify CM before entering CRMG Stacks
+- i.
+Notify CM before entering CRMG Stacks

 - I. Installing/replacing Dock Ladders

 - m.
 PPE availability at NIT/VIG Fastenal Machines for FM employees

 - n.
-Elevator LOTO procedure
+Elevator LOTO procedure (FM has keys to LOTO)

 - o.
 RMG Stack Entry procedure

 - i.
-Call RDS at NIT and VIG before FM techs enter single or double gate
+Call RDS at NIT and VIG before FM techs enter single or double gate RMG Stacks

 - p.
 Lift station pump removal/replacement/maintenance

 - q.
 Gate arm wiring/repair/replacement mechanical as well

 - r.
 Dock Levelers repair and maintenance

 - s.
 Resetting vaults Fire sprinklers

 - 2. M&R Empty Container Inspection Process

 - a.
 The Hustler driver will pull into the empty container inspection area and stop.

 - b.
 The M&R Inspector will remain clear of the vehicle until the Hustler driver stops, at which point the Inspector will proceed to the container doors and open them.

 - c.
 Once the inspection is complete and the doors are closed, the M&R Inspector will walk away from the container and signal to the waiting hustler driver in their side mirror that they are clear to proceed.
 The hustler driver may not proceed forward until after receiving the signal to proceed from the inspector.

-> Parts Room and Inventory Control
+Parts Room and Inventory Control

-- 1. Eye protection and Leather Gloves are required to release straps and banding.
-Be ready for the load to shift or the band/strap to recoil. - 2.
-When opening containers with a knife, protect hands with leather gloves and cut away from your body.
+I. Eye protection and Leather Gloves are required to release straps and banding.
+Be ready for the load to shift or the band/strap to recoil.

+- When opening containers with a knife, protect hands with leather gloves and cut away from your body.
 Be careful not to damage product on the other side of the barrier.
 Do not leave knives open or unsheathed when not in use. - 3.
 Lifting an object that weighs more than 50 pounds requires a two-person lift or use mechanical means. - 4.
 Adjusting shelving requires two people. - 5.
 Do not store items on shelving or in the aisles that extend past the aisle lines.
 These lines are to indicate a safe path to travel or walk. - 6.
 Store items in their designated locations. - 7.
 Prior to operating a forklift in an aisle, cone off the aisle to prevent pedestrians from entering the area. - 8.
 Prior to raising the forklift mast, verify the overhead space is clear.
 Watch for lights, piping, or other overhead obstructions. - 9.
 Fully raise bay doors prior to operating a forklift into or out of the space.
 Do not rely on estimated clearances.

-> Traffic Control Procedures
+Traffic Control Procedures